 For different types of cells, conduct step 1 to 4 separately and develop a distance for each type of cells.

 In short, SA 1.1 will generate a ENCODE distance (equivalent to similarity) score for each pair of trait-associated SNPs, including lead and LD SNPs, for each cell type studied in ENCODE.
-The score serves as the preliminary measurement of their functional cooperation of the SNP in the pair, which is upon further statistical evaluation in SA 1.2 to avoid finding relationships observable by chance.
+The score serves as the preliminary measurement of their functional cooperation of the SNP in the pair.

 SA 1.2 Infer the causal and cooperative mechanisms of SNPs for complex diseases

 Although we can sort the distance of SNP pairs to prioritize those independent pairs with small distance, these distance values are not normalized, and it is difficult to cut them to identify cooperative SNPs.
-As shown in Figure 1, the SNPs around original point with the coordinator (0, 0) are likely to happen by chance.
-Thus, we should evaluate the statistical significance of the distance value of any SNP pair, and only prioritize those statistically significant pairs as the hypothesized mechanism pairs for their associated complex diseases.
+As shown in Figure 1, the SNPs around original point with the coordinate (0, 0) are likely to happen by chance.
+Thus, we should evaluate the statistical significance of the distance value of any SNP pair, and only prioritize statistically significant pairs as the hypothesized mechanism for their associated complex diseases.

-We will conduct bootstrap on SNPs, one of the typical empirical statistics, to infer the statistical significance of a pair.
+We will conduct bootstrap on SNPs to infer the statistical significance of a pair.
 It consists of four steps as follows.

 For a given set of lead and LD SNPs (see SA 1.1), create 1000 to 100,000 bootstraps, upon resource availability and significance requirement.
-In brief, in each bootstrap, we pick up a random SNP from the SNP set for each SNP and put it back after each random resampling (sampling with replacement).
+For each bootstrap, we pick up a random SNP from the SNP set for each SNP and put it back after each random resampling (sampling with replacement).

-For each bootstrap, conduct MFA as in SA 1.1 on a random matrix that consists of the real assayed values of the each sampled SNP.
-We obtain a random distance for each pair of SNPs in each bootstrap.
-Of note, the value may be averaged values from multiple cell lines of the same type.
+For each resampling of the data, we conduct MFA as in SA 1.1 on a random matrix that consists of the real assayed values of the each sampled SNP.
+We obtain a random distance for each pair of SNPs in each resampling.
+The value may be averaged from multiple cell lines of the same type.

 For each SNP pair, check how many random bootstraps out of all bootstraps yielding smaller distance than that of the real data; the proportion of such bootstraps becomes the statistical significance (p-value) of the SNP pair for the cell type.